-General Education Courses in the Sciences
+General Education Courses

-The following official letter grading scale is used to indicate the level at which students have achieved the educational objectives of a class for any general education course not listed as a non-science general education course:
+The following official letter grading scale is used to indicate the level at which students have achieved the educational objectives of a class for any general education course:

 Letter Grade Numerical % Description GPA

-Α 90-100 Exceptionally Competent 4.00
+А 90-100 Exceptionally Competent 4.00

 В 80-89 Highly Competent 3.00

 С 70-79 Fully Competent 2.00

 F 1 0-69 Not Competent 0.00

 Т N/A Transfer of Credit N/E

 1 N/A Incomplete N/E

-W^2 N/A Withdrawal From Course N/E
+W 2 N/A Withdrawal From Course N/E

 WP 2 N/A Withdrawal While Passing N/E

 WF 2 N/A Withdrawal While Failing N/E

-1. This course must be repeated.
+- 1. This course must be repeated. - 2.
 This course does not impact GPA but does count toward rate of progress.